Enhancing End Stage Renal Disease Outcome Prediction: A Multi-Sourced Data-Driven Approach: Discussion

 \subsection{Future Directions}

-\textbf{Addressing Data Censoring:} To mitigate data censoring issues, an initial strategy could involve truncating the data up to 2016 and analyzing patient outcomes in 2017 and 2018.
-Following this, expanding the dataset to include more recent patient information beyond 2018 would be crucial.
-This expansion would enhance our understanding of health trajectories and disease progression, enabling continuous refinement of the model to better align with evolving healthcare practices and patient demographics.

-\textbf{Integration of Unstructured Clinical Notes:} Future model iterations will integrate unstructured clinical notes, such as physician narratives and discharge summaries, to capture detailed patient information often missed in structured formats.
-This approach aims to provide a more comprehensive view of patient health, enhancing outcome predictions and enabling more personalized interventions.
+To address data censoring issues, we will first truncate data to 2016 and analyze outcomes from 2017-2018, then expand our dataset beyond 2018 to enhance trajectory modeling.
+We'll integrate unstructured clinical notes to capture patient information missed in structured data, providing a more comprehensive health view and improving prediction accuracy.

-\textbf{Advanced Methods for Time-Lag Mitigation:} Advanced techniques to mitigate time lags between claims and clinical data, such as algorithms that adjust for expected delays or incorporate more real-time data sources for more accurate triangulation, are needed to improve the model's ability to handle these temporal discrepancies, enhance prediction accuracy and ensure timely, data-driven interventions.
+We will implement advanced algorithms to synchronize claims and clinical data temporally, reducing time lag effects that currently impact model performance.
+To understand prediction errors, we'll perform SHAP analysis on misclassified cases, identifying key features contributing to these misclassifications and guiding targeted model improvements.

-\textbf{Expansion to Other Chronic Diseases:} To evaluate our framework's versatility, we plan to apply it to other chronic conditions, such as diabetes and heart disease.
-This will help assess its applicability across various care delivery settings, providing insights into its broader potential for chronic disease management and informing further optimization efforts.
+Finally, we'll validate our framework's versatility by applying it to other chronic conditions such as heart disease, assessing its broader potential across various care delivery settings.
+This systematic expansion will provide actionable insights for both our ESRD prediction model and chronic disease management more broadly.